People Who Should Never Drink Wine, According to an Expert

 However, wine isn't for everyone—and it's not just those who don't like the taste who should pass up that pour.
 Read on to discover who shouldn't be drinking wine, according to medical experts.
-And if you want to clean up your diet, check out The 7 Healthiest Foods to Eat Right Now.
+And if you want to clean up your diet, check out Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 People with diabetes

 If you have diabetes, you'd be wise to be careful about your wine intake.

 According to Leann Poston, MD, MBA, MEd, of Invigor Medical, wine can have a pronounced effect on blood sugar, especially if they're drinking on an empty stomach.

 "People with diabetes should be very careful about when they drink wine," says Poston.
 "Drinking alcohol in a fasting state can significantly lower blood sugar and lead to severe hypoglycemia," which can lead to a diabetic coma.